geonetwork/geonetwork-ui/README.md

 # GeoNetwork UI

+Welcome to the GeoNetwork UI project, enhancing your GeoNetwork catalog experience with intuitive applications and embeddable web components.

 GeoNetwork-UI provides several applications to improve the user experience of your GeoNetwork catalog.

 It also provides Web Components to embed various parts of your data catalog in third party websites.